 If you have an actual functional B12 deficiency, it is important to supplement with Methyl B12 which can be gotten from B12 shots or by supplementing Methyl B12 which is like getting a B12 shot every day.

-Or if you have nervous system problems Nerve Support Formula
+If you have any nerve system problems we recommend the Nerve Support Formula

 STILL HAVE QUESTIONS?
 EMAIL AND GET YOUR QUESTIONS ANSWERED.